smaurice101/readthedocs/docs/source/rtms.rst

      - This is the entity being analysed.
 This can be

        anything you want.
+   * - GithubRemoteUrl
+     - This is the GitHub Url for te RTMS solution output

+       specific to your TML solution.
+All RTMS outputs are

+       logged to Github automatically.

    * - Maintopic
      - This is the topic that holds the entity